 How to estimate gravel for a driveway or path

-Area × depth gives volume; convert to cubic yards and account for compaction.
+Area x depth gives volume; convert to cubic yards and account for compaction.

 Gravel is typically ordered by volume (cubic yards).
-Your measurements are usually area and target depth, so the estimate is a volume conversion problem.
+Your inputs are usually area and target depth, so the estimate is a volume conversion problem.
+The trick is choosing the right depth for the job and the right material for the layer.

 Step-by-step: gravel math

-1. Measure the area to cover (length × width, or break irregular shapes into rectangles).
+1. Measure the area to cover (length x width), or break irregular shapes into rectangles and add them.
+Measure the finished footprint, not the size of the gravel pile you plan to dump.

-3. Convert area × depth to volume (cubic feet or cubic meters).
+3. Convert area x depth to volume (cubic feet or cubic meters).
+If depth is in inches, convert to feet first (in / 12).

 Practical tips